Student Onboarding and Ongoing Education

 Five Towns College strives to work together and with statewide and local organizations to develop and offer interesting and useful trainings.
 Also, the College may see strong results by calling on students, faculty, staff and community members to assist in developing tailored programming and also for student leaders and athletes.

 2. Five Towns College provides all new first-year and transfer students training on the following topics, using a method and manner appropriate to its institutional culture.
-This includes summer orientations, and training in sexual assault prevention during new student orientation, Matriculation Day, Professional Development Day and at other times during the semester.
+This includes summer Orientations, and training in sexual assault prevention during New Student Orientation, Student Leadership Training, Residence Life Training, Professional Development Day and at other times during the semester.
 The College, consistent with its best practices and culture, develops a series of programs over the course of the new student experience to further its onboarding requirement under the law.

 These are some of the included topics: